mld18/ioBroker.valloxSerial/README.md

 ## TODO
 * Extend `start-remote-debugging.sh` to test for already running adapter instances
+* Reflect, if the serial port should run in flowing mode or rather [do some kind of polling](https://serialport.io/docs/api-stream#serialport-pause)

 ## Changelog